 The fairly modern, lively city of Niamey is Niger’s capital.
 Located along the banks of River Niger, the city is home to over 800, 000 people.
-Niamey is the cultural, economic and administrative center of Niger.
-It has good travel facilities for both up market and budget travelers.
-The open air Niamey markets are quite unique and are highly patronized by members of Fulani tribes and Tuareg Sonuri.
-The city is home to one of the finest and well famed Africa museums and a huge grand mosque at the city centre.
-Niamey enjoys a generally dry and hot desert like climate with only a very short rainy season.
-During rainy season, the rain falls unpredictably and tourists should be cautious not to get caught up in rain when visiting certain parts of the city.
+Niamey is the cultural, economic, and administrative center of Niger.
+It has good travel facilities for both upmarket and budget travelers.
+The open-air Niamey markets are unique and are highly patronized by members of Fulani tribes and Tuareg Samurai.
+The city is home to one of the finest and well-famed Africa museums and a huge grand mosque in the city center.
+Niamey enjoys a generally dry and hot desert-like climate with only a very short rainy season.
+During the rainy season, the rain falls unpredictably and tourists should be cautious not to get caught up in rain when visiting certain parts of the city.

-The Grande Mosque along I’Islam Avenue continues to attract a large number of tourists all year around.
+The Grande Mosque along I’Islam Avenue continues to attract a large number of tourists all year round.
 When at the mosque, tourists are allowed to climb up the minaret where they can take pictures.
-Most of the guided tours are in Zarma, Hausa or French.
-Women are required to dress in conservative clothes when visiting the mosque by having their head covered with a scarf.
-The cathedral de Maorey is Niamey’s largest worship centre for the minority Christian community.
+Most of the guided tours are in Zarma, Hausa, or French.
+Women are required to dress in conservative clothes when visiting the mosque by having their heads covered with a scarf.
+The cathedral de Maroney is Niamey’s largest worship center for the minority Christian community.
 This cathedral has been built in a mixture of both European and local décor and architecture.
 It is one of the liveliest places especially in times of sermon.
-The Grande Marche is Niger’s largest market and the main commercial centre of the country.
+The Grande Marche is Niger’s largest market and the main commercial center of the country.
 The vibrant and colorful site has more than 5000 stalls.